IDAHO DEPARTMENT OF PARKS & RECREATION MOTORIZED TRAILS PROGRAM

 St. Anthony Sand Dunes rise up to 400 feet above the valley floor in St. Anthony, 50 miles northwest of Idaho Falls.
-The dunes are extremely popular with off-roading enthusiasts, who like to take ATVs and dune buggies across the dunes for the ultimate adventure.
-There are plenty of camping and lodging facilities in the area, as well as places to find food and drink.
-Leave glass containers at home, as they are not allowed on the dunes, and make sure you stick to marked roads and trails.
+The dunes are extremely popular with off-roading enthusiasts.
+There are plenty of camping and lodging facilities in the area.
+There are plenty of places to find food and drink.
+Leave glass containers at home, as they are not allowed on the dunes.
+Make sure you stick to marked roads and trails.

-St. Anthoney Sand Dunes are located in St. Anthony.
+St. Anthony Sand Dunes are located in St. Anthony.
 Allowed vehicles include ATVs, dune buggies, and motorcycles.
 Cost of admission is free however you require a safety flag and an Idaho OHV sticker.

-Idaho was a great mining state back in the day, and this off-road trail helps you discover the rich history of the Gem State’s mining industry.
+Idaho was a great mining state back in the day.
+This off-road trail helps you discover the rich history of the Gem State’s mining industry.
 Located in Mackay, Mackay’s Mine Hill Tour combines history with off-road fun in a forested environment.
-This self-guided tour travels by historically productive gold, silver, copper, lead, and zinc mines and has three loops totaling approximately 30 miles.
+This self-guided tour travels by historically productive gold, silver, copper, lead, and zinc mines.
+It has three loops totaling approximately 30 miles.
 There are no services, so make sure you pack everything you will need before you head out.

 Cost of adminission is free and allowed vehicles include ATV’s and motorcycles.

 The Craters of the Moon National Monument offers some of the most breathtaking landscapes in all of Idaho.
-Located in Arco, Big Southern Butte is a mountain slap bang in the middle of the desert and features one of the largest volcanic domes in the world.
-Naturally, it’s the ideal place for an off-road park that comprises 68 miles through terrain owned by the Bureau of Land Management and adjacent to Craters of the Moon.
-This long route might require you to refuel along the way, so make sure you take spare gas to avoid getting stuck in the middle of nowhere.
+Located in Arco, Big Southern Butte is a mountain slap bang in the middle of the desert.
+It features one of the largest volcanic domes in the world.
+Naturally, it’s the ideal place for an off-road park.
+It comprises 68 miles through terrain owned by the Bureau of Land Management and adjacent to Craters of the Moon.
+This long route might require you to refuel along the way.
+Make sure you take spare gas to avoid getting stuck in the middle of nowhere.

 Cost of admission is free and allowed vehicles include ATVs.